tchiotludo/akhq/README.md

 ### Setup local dev environment on Windows

 In case you want to develop for AKHQ on Windows with IntelliJ IDEA without Docker (for any reason) you can follow this brief guide.
-For the following steps please make sure that you meet this requirements:
+For the following steps, please, make sure you meet these requirements:

  * OS: Windows (10)
- * Kafka (2.6.0) is downloaded and extracted, the install dir is referred to as $KAFKA_HOME in the latter
+ * Kafka (2.6.0) is downloaded and extracted, the installation directory is referred to as $KAFKA_HOME in the latter
  * Git is installed and configured
  * IntelliJ IDEA (Community Edition 2020.2) with the following plugins installed:
    * Gradle (bundled with IDEA)